csandeep/csandeep.github.io/about.md

 ---

 ## A brief list of facts about me (possibly outdated):
-* I'm married with one daughter
-* I live in Jersey City, NJ
 * I favor Perl, Objective-C & Javascript
 * I'm the V.P. of Engineering at [The Mighty](https://themighty.com/)